haroldtreen/haroldtreen.github.io/_posts/2016-10-08-recurse-center-week-2.md

 That focus has gone towards updating the EpubPress server, [javascript client and chrome extension](https://github.com/haroldtreen/epub-press-clients/).
 My goal is to fix server timeouts + add a progress bar.
 After that I'll port everything to Firefox.

-Once that is all done I'll jump back into the wonderful world of Haskell (I'm going to understand you IO Monad!).
+Once that is all done I'll jump back into the wonderful world of Haskell (I'm going to understand you I/O Monad!).

 #### I've felt slow.